 For decades, the Almanac has referenced the monthly full Moons with names tied to early Native American, Colonial American, and European folklore.
 Traditionally, each full Moon name was applied to the entire lunar month in which it occurred and through all of the Moonâs phasesânot only the full Moon.

-the many faces of the wolf moonâž
+the many faces of the worm moonâž

 the next full moon